josefnaranjo/email-template-grid/README.md

-# Email Template - Bootstrap
+#  E-mail App Template - Bootstrap
+#  Bay Valley Tech
+#  Module 1
+#  Jose F Naranjo

 For this project, I used Bootstrap to create an e-mail app template.
 The template has three breakpoints in the three columns implemented in this project (grid).
 This e-mail template must work properly on mobile devices (phones), tablets, and desktops.
 Also, additional styling for the template was performed using CSS.